Room Selection

 • You can connect with faculty members and experienced students who are committed to helping you in your classes to build interactive, challenging and supportive spaces where you will find your community and learn together.

 There are still some fantastic CAT Communities available, and one great benefit is that you will have the opportunity to choose your room even earlier!
-However, be advised, if you choose to discontinue enrollment in a Residential CAT Community for any reason, your CAT Community room reservation, including that of preferred roommates, will be removed.
-You will then be required to select another room from the list of currently available rooms at that time.
+However, be advised, if you choose to discontinue enrollment in a Residential CAT Community for any reason, your CAT Community room reservation, including that of your roommate group (if applicable), will be removed.
+You will then be required to be assigned to another room from the list of currently available rooms at that time.

 Here are some great CAT Community options: